sghosh-04/notes_generator/README.md

 - 📝 Structured note generation
 - 📤 Export to PDF / DOCX

-Designed as an **AIML internship-level project**, this system showcases real-world ML pipeline engineering, debugging, and deployment thinking.
+Designed as an **AIML project**, this system showcases real-world ML pipeline engineering, debugging, and deployment thinking.

 ---